 MEETING TIME AND PLACE

-This tour will begin at 7:30am MST at The Lexington, 850 South Bluff Street, St. George, Utah 84770, 435-628-4235.
-After loading the van we will drive the 2 1/2 hours to Red Canyon, the beginning of the ride.
+This tour will begin at 7:30 AM MST at The Lexington, 850 South Bluff Street, St. George, Utah 84770, 435-628-4235.
 You will need to spend the night in St. George because none of the shuttle services from Las Vegas run early enough.

 ENDING TIME AND PLACE

 After breakfast we will make our way to Bryce Canyon National Park.
 Bryce is known for its colorful and strangely eroded cliffs.
-The unique layers of Bryce were formed from the 43 million year old Claron Formation; an iron rich layer of limy sediment.
-After a stop at the visitor center, we will shuttle over to Sunset Point for a hike down into the canyon.
-Here we will find ourselves surrounded by an array of fantastic shapes called Hoodoos.
+The unique layers of Bryce are formed in the 43 million year old Claron Formation; an iron rich layer of limy sediment.
+We will shuttle over to Sunset Point for a hike down into the canyon.
+Here we will find ourselves surrounded by an array of fantastic shapes called hoodoos.
 After lunch we will ride out of the park on a series of dirt roads and ATV trails into the backcountry to our camp just above the Sevier River Valley on the Paunsaugunt Plateau.
-TOTAL MILEAGE - 25 miles of riding, 2-3 miles hiking
+TOTAL MILEAGE: 16 miles of riding, 2-3 miles hiking

 Today our cumulative descent will take us 5,200 feet down into Zion itself.
 We begin gliding through the aspen trees descending and descending and descending.
-At last we will cross the North Fork of the Virgin River and begin a rolling ascent through Orderville Gulch.
+At last we will cross the North Fork of the Virgin River and begin an ascent through Orderville Gulch.
 We pop out on the road, and after another mile or two we reach the red pavement of Zion, heralding the entrance of the park.
 Once inside the park prepare for one of the most beautiful sections of road riding you will ever do.
-As Scott Martin, an editor for Bicycling Magazine says, "How can people bear to do this in car?"
-After a quick van ride through the tunnel, we will ride to our lodge in Springdale.
-Tonight, dinner will be at one of our favorite restaurants, the Bit 'n Spur.
-TOTAL MILEAGE - 48 miles
+After a quick van ride through the tunnel, we will ride into Springdale and our well-deserved lodging at the Cliffrose Lodge and Gardens.
+Tonight, dinner will be at one of our favorite restaurants, the Bit and Spur.
+TOTAL MILEAGE: 48 miles (our support vehicle is always available)

-On our last day we will do one of Zion's classic hikes, either Angels Landing or the Zion Narrows.
-We will begin on our bikes, riding north through the park under the Great White Throne, the East Temple, and the Mountain of the Sun.
+On our last day we will do one of Zion’s classic hikes, either Angels Landing or the Zion Narrows.
+We will begin on our bikes, riding north through the park under the Great White Throne, the West Temple, and the Mountain of the Sun.
 If we choose Angels Landing we will hike up into the cliff tops with views in all directions.
-If weather permits, we can attempt the Zion Narrows, one of the Colorado Plateau's most spectacular canyons.
+If weather permits, we can attempt the Zion Narrows, one of the Colorado Plateau’s most spectacular canyons.
 In June and September this hike may not be possible due to high water levels.
 Yet in the hot summer months when the water flow is lower, we can hike right through it.
-We'll have lunch on the trail today, and after our ride back down the canyon, we'll load up for the shuttle back to St. George.
-TOTAL MILEAGE - 18 miles of riding, 3-6 miles hiking
+We’ll have lunch on the trail today, and after our ride back down the canyon, we’ll load up for the shuttle back to St. George.
+TOTAL MILEAGE: 16 miles of riding, 4-8 miles hiking

 Riding Surface: Dirt roads, double tracks, some singletrack and some pavement.